TRUE SPIRITUAL GROWTH (Part 2)

-In summary, true spiritual growth is becoming more and more like Christ, not in your spirit but in your thoughts, words, imaginations, perceptions, understanding, actions, or character.
+In summary, true spiritual growth is becoming more and more like Christ, not in your spirit but in your thoughts, words, imaginations, perceptions, understanding, actions or character.

-Babes in Christ are the believers who remain ignorant, carnal, or ungodly in their thinking after a long time of being born again.
+Babes in Christ are actually the believers who remain ignorant, carnal or ungodly in their thinking after a long time of being born again.
 They are those who refuse to constantly and increasingly put off their old ways of thinking and living and to put on the new ways of thinking and living according to that of Christ (1 Cor.
 3:1-4).

-We cannot genuinely claim that the Church is growing if we are only increasing in size, number, material prosperity, mental or intellectual knowledge of God, spiritual gifting, or acquisition of possessions, but not becoming more and more like Christ in our thoughts, perceptions, emotions, actions, values, or virtues.
+We cannot truly claim that the Church is growing if we are only increasing in size, number, material prosperity, mental or intellectual knowledge of God, spiritual gifting, or acquisition of possessions, but not becoming more and more like Christ in our thoughts, perceptions, emotions, actions, values, or virtues.

 Beloved, the life of Christ in your spirit must increasingly shine forth or manifest in your soul and mortal body (2 Cor.
 4:11).